Marcus Daly: Legacy

 Daly's legacy was a mixed one for Anaconda.
 From 1885 to 1980, the smelter was one of the town's largest employers and provided well-paid jobs for generations.
 When the smelter closed in 1980, during a labor strike, 25% of the town's workforce was put out of work and the town has not recovered.
 The smelter itself was torn down as part of environmental cleanup efforts in the 1990s, although the smokestack is still in place, visible for many miles across the valley, above the town.

 Daly's legacy was equally mixed for Butte.
 The Anaconda Company was bought out by the Amalgamated Copper Mining Company in 1899, and by the 1920s it controlled mining in the city.
 It continued to be one of the state's largest employers and a mainstay of the state and local economies until the 1970s.
 In the 1950s, the ACM began open-pit mining in Butte, creating a steadily growing pit, known as the Berkeley Pit, east of the main business district.
 In the mid-1970s, copper prices collapsed and the ACM was bought out by the Atlantic Richfield Company, (ARCO).
 ARCO ceased mining in Butte in 1980 and shut off the deep pumps in 1982, ending what Daly had begun almost exactly 100 years before.
 Montana Resources, owned by the Washington Group, as of 2007, operates an open pit copper and molybdenum mine in Butte, and also recovers copper from the water in the Berkeley Pit.
 In 1980 the Berkeley Pit, the Clark Fork River and the smelter outside the town of Anaconda, MT were declared federal Superfund sites by the US EPA.

 A statue of Daly by Augustus Saint-Gaudens stands at the main entrance to Montana Tech of the University of Montana (formerly the Montana School of Mines), at the west end of Park Street in Butte.

 A drawing of Daly by the Swiss-born American artist Adolfo Müller-Ury (1862–1947) was acquired in 2009 by the American National Portrait Gallery in Washington D.C.

 Riverside, the summer home of the Daly Family, is located in Hamilton, Montana and open to visitors.
 Margaret Daly, Marcus' wife, had the home remodeled after his death into a Georgian-Revival Style Colonial.

-The Marcus Daly Memorial Hospital, located in Hamilton, Montana, was incorporated on December 18, 1929.
+The Marcus Daly Memorial Hospital, located in Hamilton, Montana, now called Bitterroot Health-Daly Hospital, was incorporated on December 18, 1929.

+Hamilton also hosts the Daly Days celebration to honor Marcus Daly.

 During WWII, the US Navy honored Marcus Daly with a liberty ship in honor of his accomplishments, the SS Marcus Daly.
 The ship served honorably during the war, from 1943 to the end of hostilities, earning several service medals in the process.